Cell-cell Communication Inference and Analysis: Biological Mechanisms, Computational Approaches, and Future Opportunities: Computational Methods for Inferring Cell-Cell Communication

 \section{Computational Methods for Inferring Cell-Cell Communication}

 The advent of single-cell and spatially resolved omics technologies, especially transcriptomics, has driven an abundance of computational tools for modeling CCC (\Cref{fig4}).
 These tools exhibit growing methodological diversity and vary in the biological features they are designed to investigate (\Cref{fig5}).
 This diversity reflects ongoing efforts and innovations by researchers to explore CCC mechanisms from multiple perspectives and to develop analytical approaches tailored to specific biological questions.
-Existing methods for CCC analysis can be broadly categorized into five groups based on their underlying inference strategies (\Cref{fig3}b): (1) statistical methods, (2) network methods, (3) deep learning methods, (4) optimal transport methods, and (5) factorization methods.
-For each category, we first outline the core modeling principles and then evaluate how existing tools address key biological questions.
-This evaluation is structured around five analytical aspects: spatial constraints, single-cell resolution, intracellular signaling, temporal dynamics, and cross-condition comparison.
+Existing methods for CCC analysis can be broadly classified into five categories based on their core inference strategies (\Cref{fig3}b): (1) statistical methods, (2) network methods, (3) deep learning methods, (4) optimal transport methods, and (5) factorization methods.
+For each category, we first outline the core modeling principles and then evaluate how current tools address key biological questions.
+This evaluation is structured around five analytical aspects: spatial constraints, cellular resolution (e.g., single-cell level or spot-level resolution), intracellular signaling, temporal dynamics, and cross-condition comparison.